ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 `llReservationStatus`, `llOwnerThread`, and `llAddress` and returns `1`.
 On failure, `sc` returns `0`.

+### Load Linked / Store Conditional Doubleword

 With the transition to MIPS64, Load Linked Doubleword (`lld`), and Store Conditional Doubleword (`scd`) instructions are also now supported.
-These instructions are similar to `ll` and `sc`, but target an 8-byte rather than a 4-byte segment of memory.
+These instructions are similar to `ll` and `sc`, but target 8-byte rather than 4-byte memory segments.

 The `lld` instruction functions similarly to `ll`, but the `llReservationStatus` is set to `2`.
 The `scd` instruction functions similarly to `sc`, but the `llReservationStatus` must be equal to `2` for the operation to succeed.
+In other words, an `scd` instruction must be preceded by a matching `lld` instruction just as the `sc` instruction must be preceded by a matching `ll` instruction if the store operation is to succeed.

 ## FPVM State